Gold IRA Blueprint ToolsDollar Devaluation Visualizer

 Key takeaway: Cash held under a mattress since 1971 retained only 14% of its real value.
 The same dollars held as gold would be worth roughly 466.0× more in today's dollars.
 This is why central banks themselves hold gold as reserves.

-Updated January 1970.
+Updated June 2026.
 Source: BLS CPI-U + Federal Reserve historical USD/gold ratio.
 Last verified January 2026.
 Next review: January each year.

-Affiliate disclosure: Gold IRA Blueprint may receive compensation if you open an account with companies linked on this page.
+Affiliate disclosure: Gold IRA Blueprint may receive compensation if you open an account via links on this page.
 This does not affect our recommendations.
-See our full disclosure policy.

 For accounts $10,000 – $99,999

-Check Your Eligibility With Birch Gold
+Check your eligibility with Birch Gold

 Dollar Devaluation Visualizer — How It Works